A. H. Salunkhe

 He was the president of Maharashtra State Cultural Policy, 2010.

+Early life

 Born in a small farmer family at Khadewadi in Sangli district, he completed his graduation from Shivaji Vidyapeeth with a doctorate in Sanskrit.
 He worked as a Head of Department at a college in Satara.
 He was art faculty dean at the Shivaji University, Kolhapur.

 Salunkhe was awarded the Bhai Madhavrao Bagal award in 2007, instituted by the Madhavraoji Bagal Vidhyapeeth, Kolhapur.